 - View and download a copy of your savings account statements or transactions, and export transaction reports

-- View and download investment details for all your Oaken GICs, including those in RSP, TFSA and RIF plans
+- View and download investment details for all your Oaken GICs, including those in RSP, TFSA and RIF plans, as well as your annual portfolio statements and tax slips

 - Manage electronic transfers